 80 Meter NVIS Antenna – Don’t Get Hung Up on Theory

 Watch the following video to see how to build and erect a basic 80-meter NVIS antenna.
 After watching the video, please read the field test stories below the video as this design flies in the face of a theoretical 80-meter NVIS antenna design.

 CLICK or TAP HERE to download a simple plan and material list of this antenna.

 Field Testing Tales

 I was first introduced to this simplistic antenna in 2014 when I first started to learn CW.
 My mentor Jim Cluett, W1PID told me about his discovery of this low-to-the-ground antenna because he used it to get onto the NH-VT traffic net each night from his home in Sanbornton, NH.

 We have a very difficult communications issue on one of our stages in South Arm, Maine at the rally.
 CLICK or TAP HERE to read about this tough comms problem.
 This year, 2019, was my second year in the job and I decided to do an experiment with 80 NVIS with two other operators.

 I set up this same antenna as you see in the video above, but it was even more wretched.
 It averaged just 18 inches above the ground.
 I was transmitting at 13 watts on my Elecraft KX3 and two other operators heard me crystal clear ten miles away.
-It’s very likely the success was due to ground wave.
+It’s very likely the success was due to a ground wave.

 However, during the same test, my mentor 100 miles away was monitoring the test out of general interest and he heard me just fine.
 I had a conversation with him while I was waiting for my fellow operators in Maine to set up their 80-meter NVIS antennas just 10 miles away.